aquariumpain/redDust/README.md

 - Solar Panel: Adds to energy rate
 - Battery: Adds to energy cap
 - Potato Farm: Adds to population cap, subtracts from energy rate

+## Game Mechanics
+### Energy
+For half a sol energy rate rises, for the other half it decreases.
+Buying things alters the rate at which it rises or falls.